KM-RoBoTa/KMR_CubeMars/README.md

 ```

 ## Todo
-- Specific feedbacks?
-- Motor pinging (to test)
 - Update full impedance example
 - Write gravity compensation example (to test)
-- Test if automatic motor disabling on destructor call works
+- check if 0 kept on a single power-up